 This created a gap between our cultural language (aka “bro-science”) and actual scientific language.

-Somewhere within this time period, the term “strain” spread throughout colloquial cannabis vernacular.
+Starting in the 1980s, the term “strain” spread rapidly throughout our cultural cannabis vernacular.
 It took hold, became the standard, and the industry mainstreamed.

 The problem with this cannabis strain myth is that it’s so prevalent, even modern, reputable media sources are using this outdated language.